 Making Orange Pudding.

 Looking at this recipe, you might wonder what to do with the leftover egg whites.
 I suggest that you keep the egg white in Ziploc bag and freeze it.
-You can use it later to make pancake soufflé, or even macaroni and cheese soufflé.

 - 2 tablespoon orange peel

 - 5 tablespoon sugar

 - ½ cup milk keep on the side to mix with cornstarch

 - In a saucepan, add 2 cup milk, sugar, orange peel, and bring to a boil for one minute while stirring.

 - Mix the cornstarch with ½ cup milk.
 Add the cornstarch mix to the boiling milk and keep stirring for one minute to one minute and a half.

 - Strain the mixture through a mesh strainer and discard the orange peel.

 - In a bowl beat the egg yolks.
 Temper the egg yolks by adding a tablespoon from the hot milk mixture to it and beat the egg quickly to avoid it from cooking, repeat this step two more times.

 - Pour the tempered egg in the milk and cornstarch mixture and cook over medium heat while stirring.
 Let it boil for 1 and a half minute.